 5. Grammar and basic language usage – 40 marks

-Candidates can check the UPSC IAS General Studies Papers Syllabus below.
-The syllabus tell us what to study and what not to study for the exam.
-The syllabus of all the four General Studies papers is given below.
-Each paper hold 250 marks out of 1750.
-The total marks of General Studies papers is 1000 marks.
-Candidates must prepare well for these paper as they are hold good marks in the final merit list.
+Candidates can go through the UPSC IAS General Studies Papers Syllabus for each paper in the below section.
+The syllabus will help you to understand what to study and what not to study for the UPSC exam.
+The syllabus of all four General Studies papers is given below.
+Each paper holds 250 marks out of 1750.
+The total marks of General Studies papers are 1000 marks.
+Candidates must prepare well for these papers as they are holding good marks in the final merit list.

 Indian Heritage and Culture, History and Geography of the World and Society: